-Our target markets include pharmaceutical manufacturing, bio-pharmaceutical manufacturing and medical device manufacturing, lab animal research, high technology electronics manufacturing (which includes the semi-conductor market), medical and dental distributors, and construction, building supply and roofing distributors.
+Our target markets include construction, building supply and roofing distributors; companies in pharmaceutical manufacturing, biopharmaceutical manufacturing, medical device manufacturing, lab animal research, and high technology electronics manufacturing (which includes the semi-conductor market); and medical and dental distributors.

 Our products are used primarily in cleanrooms, industrial safety manufacturing environments, health care facilities, such as hospitals, laboratories and dental offices, and building and re-roofing sites.
 Our products are distributed principally in the United States through a network consisting of purchasing groups, national distributors, local distributors, independent sales representatives and our own sales and marketing force.